Single/Double Container Mode

 Starting with Custom Configuration

-The following three methods (all development environment images have code-server service installed) start in single container mode:
+The following three methods (all launch images have code-server installed) start in single container mode:

 - Specifying development environment via Docker image